outofcoffee/gefyra/README.md

-gefyra - a redis bridge for queues and lists
+gefyra - a redis bridge for channels and lists
 ============================================

-* Forwards messages from one (or more) queues/lists to one (or more) other queues/lists
+* Forwards messages from one (or more) channels/lists to one (or more) other channels/lists
-* Queues/lists can be on same or different Redis servers
+* Channels/lists can be on same or different Redis servers
 * Simple configuration
 * Lightweight, efficient, written in Go